-When I was 9 years old my mom, single at the time, took me to oil painting classes at the home of Ann Basilico.
-I will never forget that woman’s name, my first mentor, and I will always be so grateful to my mom who sacrificed things she likely wanted to buy for herself in order to afford those classes for me.
+When I was 9 years old my mom took me to oil painting classes at the home of Ann Basilico.
+I will never forget that woman’s name, my first mentor, and I will always be so grateful to my mom, single at the time, who sacrificed things she likely wanted to buy for herself in order to afford those classes for me.

-And thank you for reading my story.
+Thank you for reading my story.

-All of my artwork seen here is for sale.
+Most of my artwork seen here is for sale.
 Please contact me for pricing.

 Thank you for coming to my site!